PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 **V5 nano**<sup>&reg;</sup> is an autopilot for space-constrained applications, designed by CUAV<sup>&reg;</sup> in collaboration with the PX4 team.

-The autopilot is small enough to use in 220mm racing drones, but remains powerful enough for almost any other drone use.
+The autopilot is small enough to use in 220mm racing drones, but remains powerful enough for most drone use.

-> **Note** The V5 nano is similar to the [CUAV V5+](../flight_controller/cuav_v5_plus.md), but has a an all-in-one form factor, fewer PWM ports (MAIN I/O only - no AUX port) and does not have internal damping.
+> **Note** The V5 nano is similar to the [CUAV V5+](../flight_controller/cuav_v5_plus.md), but has an all-in-one form factor, fewer PWM ports (can't be used for [airframes](../airframes/airframe_reference.md) that use AUX ports), and does not have internal damping.

 ![V5 nano - Hero image](../../assets/flight_controller/cuav_v5_nano/v5_nano_01.png)